 2. Experience of a Lifetime: Guna Yala (formerly San Blas)

-Visitors to Guna Yala snorkel in turquoise waters…buy lobster and hand-made crafts from tribes people…and drink the cool refreshing “water” found in pipas growing on palms.
-This is a place to live (for a few days at least) the way the Guna have for centuries.
-To lay in hammocks and enjoy some of the world’s most captivating ocean views.
+Visitors to Guna Yala snorkel in crystal clear waters…buy lobster and hand-made crafts from tribespeople…and drink the cool refreshing agua de pipa (coconut water), fresh from the beachside palms.
+This is a place to live (for a few days at least) the way the Guna have for centuries, as well as lay in hammocks and enjoy some of the world’s most captivating ocean views.

 3. Tiny Colonial Gem: Pedasí